-The HIV Post Exposure Prophylaxis (HIV PEP) program enhances sexual assault care in Ontario by providing HIV counselling and HIV risk assessment to all sexual assault victims/survivors presenting to Ontario Sexual Assault/Domestic Violence Treatment Centres (SA/DVTC), and offering free anti-HIV medications to those at-risk of contracting HIV from the assault.
+The HIV Post Exposure Prophylaxis (HIV PEP) program enhances sexual assault care in Ontario by providing HIV counseling and HIV risk assessment to all sexual assault victims/survivors presenting to Ontario Sexual Assault/Domestic Violence Treatment Centres (SA/DVTC), and offering free anti-HIV medications to those at risk of contracting HIV from the assault.

 The training will take approximately 3 hours to complete and will consist of a pre-test, post-test, and knowledge checkpoints throughout.

 By the end of the training, you will be able to:

 - Articulate the prevalence of HIV in Ontario and Canada

 - Identify factors that increase the client’s risk for HIV exposure from an assault